 Bachelor’s degree programs

-Elementary education majors spend two, six-week rotations assigned to one of St. Kate’s PDS partner schools.
+Elementary education majors spend two, six-week rotations assigned to one of St. Kate’s CCS partner schools.
 A literacy sequence focuses on teaching reading and writing.
 The second concentration, our EcoSTARs (Students, Teachers and Real Science) program, highlights interactive science activities with both St. Kate’s students and cooperating teachers strengthening their STEM teaching skills.
 When it’s time for student teaching, St. Kate’s students are familiar with and comfortable in classrooms and they perform at high levels from day one.

 St. Kate’s prepares undergraduate students for teaching licensure in the following areas: